boyter/boyter.org/content/posts/overcoming-fraud-or-how-i-built-my-own-index-for-searchcode.md

  - Produces false positive matches

 So with the above I had a further think and decided I should try either an inverted index, a trie or bitsignatures.
-I quickly created some simple implementations of each to establish how they performed.

-Firstly though, lets get an estimate of how much storage each is going to require.
+Before I quickly create some simple implementations of each to establish how they perform, lets get an estimate of how much storage each is going to require.

-Inside searchcode there is about 300 million code files.
-Ignoring duplicates give around 200 million code files that we want to search, broken up by 200+ languages.
+Inside searchcode there is about 300 million code files (as I write this).
+Ignoring duplicates gives around 200 million code files that we want to search, broken up by about 240 languages.

 There is probably about 5kb of code in most of those files, with each having about 500 unique terms.
 This gives us about 1.5 TB of code, which is actually in the ballpark, although I do compress the content at rest.